Create a collection

 |

 Optional.
 The vector configuration for the collection.
 This includes things like the vector dimension and similarity metric.
 This also includes settings for server-side embedding generation if you want your collection to have vectorize enabled.
 Required for vector search and hybrid search.
-See the examples below. |
+See the example with a vector service and example without a vector service for usage. |

 |